michellekappl/mt_gender_german/README.md

 This repository extends the current experiments to German as a base language and furthermore evaluates DeepL.
 It includes a Jupyter Notebook for an easier evaluation of the results as well as all evaluation results for the different MT systems, saved in the folder `data\human`.
-Furthermore, it includes the Bachelor Thesis this work was part of.

 The following instructions are taken from the original repo.